CyanCoding/Project-Tracker/CONTRIBUTING.md

 Please only work on **one** issue at a time.
 When you finish coding, submit your pull request and it will be reviewed.

+Please only work on **one** bug report/or feature at a time.
+The smaller the pull request, the better and the more likely it is to be accepted.

 ### Frontend contribution
 A frontend contribution changes the styling and/or design of the Project Tracker.
 Frontend files can be recognized by the `*.xaml` extension.
 If you want to change